-→ [next page] tomie ohtake in her atelier house, 1980s Campo Belo, São Paulo, Brazil
+→ [next page] tomie ohtake in her atelier house, 1980s Campo Belo, São Paulo, Brazil organic abstraction 1970s

 In 1970, Tomie Ohtake continued making collages but changed from using ripped paper to cutting it with scissors.
 This move allowed for her to create compositions with sharper contours as she gained greater control over the process.